XRPLF/xrpl-dev-portal/content/concepts/tokens/tokens.md

 In practice, the XRP Ledger is a computer system that cannot enforce any rules outside of itself, so stablecoins on the XRP Ledger depend on their issuer's integrity.
 If you can't count on the stablecoin's issuer to redeem your tokens for the real thing on demand, then you shouldn't expect the stablecoin to hold its value.
 As a user, you should be mindful of who's issuing the tokens: are they reliable, lawful, and solvent?
 If not, it's probably best not to hold those tokens.

-For more information on how to run a gateway, see the [Becoming an XRP Ledger Gateway](become-an-xrp-ledger-gateway.html).
+For more information, see [Stablecoin Issuer](stablecoin-issuer.html).

 ## Community Credit